From November 2020, under government guidelines, we are able to resume NHS routine dentistry. This will be a slow process.

 We would ask all patients wear face masks while in the practice, until directed to remove by the dentist, as well as sanitise your hands at the hand sanitiser station on entering and exiting of the building.

-Covid 19 is still a problem, and we will repeatedly ask you if you are exhibiting symptoms (of a new cough, fever or loss/change in sense of smell/taste) or have been in contact with someone who has.
-If you have symptoms, or have been a close contact you must not come into the surgery – but let us know and we can arrange a more appropriate referral for your dental problem.
+Covid 19 is still a problem, and we will repeatedly ask you if you are exhibiting symptoms ( of a new cough, fever or loss/change in sense of smell/taste) or have been in contact with someone who has.
+If you have symptoms, or have been in close contact you must not come into the surgery – but let us know and we can arrange a more appropriate referral for your dental problem.

 We are looking forward to get back to treating you, albeit with all the restrictions in place.